 VIII.
-Earth Earn: Our Open Participatory Ecosmocene Futurity
+Earth Earns: Our Open Participatory Earthropocene to Ecosmocene Destiny

-B. A New Respectful Person/Planet, Local/Global Evolitionary Future
+B. Earthborne: A New Person/Planet, Local/Global Evolitionary Future

 Now for some good news.
 This multi-phase section was surveyed in the Genesis Future introduction and proceeds from physical matter and genomic curation onto person well-fare, protocell ecovillages, an organic democracy, so as to reach a peoples sustainable ecosphere.
 The Evolution to “Evolition” phase is meant to convey an epochal singularity in the course of ecosmic and biological development from myriad precarious candidates to a self-selected volitional, informed diversity and unity within a familial genesis.
 We use this certain module to collect recent entries about life's apparent open-ended creative potentials going forward.